Millebean/TalkingData/README.md

 2k+ apps
 - Predicted active app users with preprocessed data in python using XGBoost, random forest and deepctr model; performed grid search and yield 0.947 average AUC score for 50 most popular apps

+*This repo contains python files for data preprocessing and benchmark model training.